-2 Related papers analysis
+2 Related papers analysis and problem statement

 Increasing concentration of means and resources for protecting CI of different types necessitated the ranking of CI objects, the selection of the most important ones and the emergence of the CI concept [3-4].
-ICT is important part of CI called critical information infrastructure (CII).
 In order to protect the most important CII objects, it is necessary to first identify these objects by certain criteria [5] and then determine the criticality (assess the importance) of the identified objects [6].
 Particular attention needs to be given to aviation, where, in accordance with the guidance documents [7], so-called critical aviation information systems (CAIS) need to be identified and protected against various cyberthreats.
 In works [8-10] the FMECA-based (Failure Mode, Effects and Criticality Analysis) approach for assessing CII objects in different industries of CI was presented and studied.
+In general, FMECA requires the identification of the following basic information: Item, Function, Failure, Effect of Failure, Cause of Failure, Current Control fn the Recommended Actions.